 Coordination of the cartel's activities was achieved through the common sales office A/S Portland cementkontor and various other cross industry information sharing and coordination institutions as Norwegian Cementforening.
 In principle the cartel has to decide on the total amount of cement that is sold domestically and on a sharing rule, which determines how the rent is split up amongst the cartel members.
-In this paper - motivated by the Norwegian case - we study a particular sharing rule that appears to be rather reasonable from the cartel's point of view: the cartel decides to reward domestic market shares based on the members' share of total production (i.e. exports plus domestic sales).
-An important aspect of the cartel's sharing rule was that total production (or capacity) was not restricted.
+In this paper - motivated by the Norwegian case - we study a particular sharing rule that appears to be rather reasonable from the cartel's point of view: the cartel decides to reward domestic market shares based on the members' share of total capacity.
+An important aspect of the cartel's sharing rule was that total capacity was not restricted.
 Whenever total domestic production exceeded the domestic sales set by the common sales office, the excess output was exported at current world market price.